starway-monster/HackAtom/README.md

 ### Continuous Deployment

->*In our CI / cd process, we use argocd to manage the deployment*
+>*In our CI/CD process, we use argocd to manage the deployment*

 ![delivery-vs-deploy](resources/argocd_architecture.png)